Driluz/Driluz/README.md

 <b>I'm a programmer and graphic designer, passionate about technology and learning.</b>

-🎯 Focused on: python, sql, database, data scientist, web development.
+🎯 Focused on: python, sql, database, data science, web development.

 👨‍💻 See more about me and my projects, available at <a href="http://bit.ly/adrianoluz-web" target="_blank">adrinoluz-web</a>